amjadpatel/ticket-booking/README.md

 # Ticket-Booking System

-Create a system that allows users to book a seat in a movie theatre - no authentication required Display all the seats in the theater and allow users to book it by clicking it.
+System that allows users to book a seat in a movie theatre - no authentication required Display all the seats in the theater and allow users to book it by clicking it.
 Only one user should be allowed to reserved a specific seat.If another user clicks a seat that was booked.

 ## Installation